EssiasSouza/AI_prompts/readme.md

 porque o Windows está em inglês, mas o Excel está em português.
 O problema é:
 ````

+---
 ## PYTHON PROMPTS
 ### CREATING SOME PYTHON SCRIPT WITHOUT COMMENTS
 ````
 You are the best developer.
-Create a Python function, to solve the problem tha I`ll tell you.
+Create a Python function, to solve the problem that I`ll tell you.
 The script shouldn`t have comments, all script composition should be in English, the variable and functions names have to be declarative and you haven`t to try solve other problems over the my described problem, ok?
 Can I give you the problem?